vkz/bemhtml-source-convert/README.md

 #####stx.htmlDiff(json, options)

 Apply each Bemhtml and generated Bh template to json.
 Optional 2nd argument is the same you'd pass to `bh.match`.
-Returns an {object} with properties:
+Returns an {Object} with properties:

   * `isEqual` {boolean} - `true` if both templates produce equivalent HTML
   * `html` {string} - html if `isEqual`, color-coded diff otherwise (ansi colors)

-#####stx.pp(anyJavaScriptObject, {prompt: "", stringify: false)
+#####stx.pp(anyJavaScriptObject, { prompt: "", stringify: false })

 Generic pretty-printer.
-Accepts optional 2nd argument `{object}` with properties:
+Accepts optional 2nd argument `{Object}` with properties:

   * `prompt` {string} - prompt string e.g. name of the object, will be printed under the header
   * `stringify` {boolean} -  add indentation to the object's string representation but don't wrap it in header and footer